Take in the views from 500 feet above the famous river.

 Bridges: South of the Twin Cities, they connect Red Wing and Bay City, Wabasha and Nelson, Winona and the bluffs north of Trempealeau, La Crescent and La Crosse, Lansing and De Soto, Marquette and Prairie du Chien and Dubuque and East Dubuque.

-Fare per car is $15, $8 for motorcycles and $5 for bicycles.
+Fare per car is $15, $8 for motorcycles and $5 for bicycles, cash only.

 Handicapped-accessible views: Frontenac, Garvin Heights, Grandad Bluff, Mount Hosmer and Eagle Point Park.
 Buena Vista Park and Pikes Peak State Park are accessible to wheelchairs with some able-bodied help.